madebits/madebits.github.io/blog/2018/2019-01-23-Installing-Ubuntu-18.10.md

 * SysPeek-GS https://extensions.gnome.org/extension/1409/syspeek-gs/

-Not having used GNome in a while, I had to remind myself of *Windows+A* shortcut to open applications https://wiki.gnome.org/Design/OS/KeyboardShortcuts
+Not having used GNOME in a while, I had to remind myself of *Windows+A* [shortcut](https://wiki.gnome.org/Design/OS/KeyboardShortcuts) to open applications.

 ##Other Useful Tools

 I did a minimal Ubuntu install.
-I am so happy they offer that, as before I had to un-install most of things.
+I am so happy they offer that, as in the past I had to un-install most of things.
 I installed some initial set of tools to get started:

 ```bash
 sudo apt remove --purge ubuntu-report